dedis/apir-code/README.md

 # Overview
-The code in this repository is organizes as follows.
+The code in this repository is organizes as follows:

 * [lib/client](lib/client): clients for all the authenticated and unauthenticated PIR schemes.
+* [lib/database](lib/database): databases for all the authenticated and unauthenticated PIR schemes, except the database for the Keyd PGP key.
 * [lib/ecc](lib/ecc): error correcting code (ECC) for the single-server authenticated-PIR scheme based on integrity authentication;
     currently, we implement a simple repetition code.